DigitalGlobe/GGD-OpenSpaceNet/doc/REFERENCE.md

 `--include-region` will add the geometries contained within the supplied path(s) from the search region.

 `--region` can be used to chain together multiple includes and excludes.
-This is important because the order of operations matters and each of the specific versions (i.e. `--exclude-region` and `-include-region`) may only be specified once.
+Parameters to this option are in the form `(exclude|include) path [path..]`  This may be repeated any number of times after `--region`.

 i.e `--region exclude northwest.shp northeast.shp include truenorth.shp` .
 In this example, "exclude" is first,
 so the search region is initialized to the bounding box.
 The geometries defined in northwest.shp and northeast.shp